 In London in 1829 George Shillibeer decided to try running a big horse-drawn coach available to anybody who wanted to travel at individual fares, at a time when only the wealthy could travel thus.
 Shillibeer’s venture didn’t last, but his name for it did: the Omnibus (Latin: “for all”).
 In the second half of the 19th century these vehicles appeared in Berwick and adverts announced that “omnibuses meet all trains” – for visitors staying at the King’s Arms and the Red Lion.
+(For more about George Shillibeer and the early history of the bus, see this article [PDF]).

 By the 1890s the internal combustion engine had arrived and was transforming the transport business, and early bus manufacturers included Scott-Stirling, Milnes-Daimler, Maudslay, Straker-Squire, Dennis, and Leyland.
 Because Berwick had good rail connections the need for bus transport was not immediately perceived locally, though some services did begin in the Borders.
 In Seahouses Stanley Cuthbertson bought two motor wagonettes in 1905 and 1907 to run between Bamburgh and Seahouses Station to connect with trains.
 (Their registrations were X 482 and X 905; X was the earliest registration mark for Northumberland.)